-Possessing Over 20 Grams of Marijuana
+Possessing 20 or More Grams of Marijuana

 With the recent legalization of marijuana for medicinal purposes in Florida, laws surrounding marijuana use are in flux.
 It may be permissible for medical patients to use the drug; however, possessing marijuana without authorization remains a serious offense.
 Marijuana is still federally classified as a Schedule I controlled substance despite much scientific evidence to the contrary that it qualifies as such.
 It is an oddball in the Schedule I category in that it poses very little risk of addiction and in fact can be used for medicinal purposes.
 In addition, carrying a small amount of it qualifies as a misdemeanor crime.
 It takes a threshold of over 20 grams of marijuana to face felony charges.